-A ligament is a band of tissue that connects bone to bone.
+A ligament is a band of tissue that connects a bone to another bone.
 The anterior cruciate ligament (ACL) is located inside your knee joint and connects the bones of your upper and lower leg.

 More About Your Injury

-The ACL is one of several ligaments that help keep your knee stable.
+The ACL is one of several ligaments that keep your knee stable.
 It helps keep your leg bones in place and allows your knee to move back and forth.

 An ACL injury can occur if you: